Does Robert Jenrick Work for… Boris Johnson? - Guido Fawkes

 The MHCLG is torn between Northern miners desperate for jobs and apocalyptic activists on Twitter.

-Yet today’s poll shows voters are clear about their priorities.
+Yet today’s poll shows voters are clear about their priorities:

 Obviously listening to voters risks upsetting climate activists who live in a pretend world where hydrogen technology is ready to replace coal in commercial steel production.